Bassador Breed Summary

 They are a fairly short breed with stocky legs, which turn in like a Bassets, and have long, hanging eats.
 However, there are often variances in appearance due to them being relatively new.

 Fun Fact: They are described as being 'ultimate sniffers' !

-Temperaments of these dogs will vary, depending on the parent breed that they lead more towards.
-However, they are extremely devoted doggies and very friendly with other animals and children, making them pawsome family pets.
+Temperaments of these dogs will vary, depending on the parent breed that they lean towards.
+However, they are extremely devoted dogs and very friendly with other animals and children, making them pawsome family pets.
 They are also usually highly intelligent and energetic, making them relatively easy to train.
 They are very social and prefer to be around people where they can get all the attention they deserve!
-This breed can be known for being a bit greedy, and so they therefore need to have their food intake monitored by their ‘hoomans’.
-If they do become a little on the plump size, they are put at higher risk of hip dysplasia and thus back problems, so it’s very important to consider this if you’re thinking of getting a Bassador.
+This breed can be known for being a bit greedy, and so they, therefore, need to have their food intake monitored by their 'hoomans'.
+If they do become a little on the plump size, they are put at higher risk of hip dysplasia and thus back problems, so it's very important to consider this if you're thinking of getting a Bassador.